NirantK/nirantk.github.io/content/en/talks/ai4bharat.md

 We explored how LLMs can be used for tool augmentation and converting language to programmatic objects or code.
 The Gorilla LLM family is a prime example of this, offloading tasks to more specialized, reliable models.

 In the context of AgentAI, we discussed how it can help in converting text to programmatic objects, making it easier to handle complex tasks.
-You can check out the working code [here]().
+You can check out the working code [here](https://github.com/NirantK/agentai).

 Thank you for attending the session!
-Feel free to connect with me via [email](ai4bharat@nirantk.com), [Twitter](https://twitter.com/NirantK), [LinkedIn](https://linkedin.com/in/nirant) or learn more about me [here](https://nirantk.com/about).
+Feel free to connect with me: [Twitter](https://twitter.com/NirantK), [LinkedIn](https://linkedin.com/in/nirant) or learn more about me [here](https://nirantk.com/about).

 ## References